New Jersey District Tournament

 LD

-The short version: My background is pretty varied so I'm cool with most arguments in round.
-I'm pretty tab- it's my job as a judge to evaluate everything you put in front of me, and above all I want you to run what you think is your best strategy!
+The short version: My background is pretty varied so I'm good with just about any arguments in round.
+I'm pretty tab; tech > truth; I want you to run whatever you think your best strategy is.
 A couple of specific preferences are outlined below.

-Traditional: I grew up on a traditional local circuit and this kind of round is near and dear to my heart.
-It's certainly not a preference, but I'm a good judge for this sort of thing.
+Traditional: I competed on a small local circuit in high school and am always good for this type of round.
 Please weigh & give me voters!

 ---